 The VST version of Kontakt 5 came in several configurations.
 You could have 8 audio outputs

 Kontakt 6 is out of control – I’m not even going to count them!

-…and an upcoming version of Gig Performer will allow you to control the maximum number of pins on each plugin individually
+…and Gig Performer 4 also allows you to control the maximum number of pins on each plugin individually

 However, what are all these ports for?
 Do you really need them all?

 Let’s take a look at some of these ports and see what they’re for.
 If you’re lucky, the plugin developer will have properly named the port inputs and outputs in which case just moving your mouse over a port will tell you what it does.

 Here’s the wonderful Hammond Organ emulator, Blue3 from GG Audio

 As you can see, the first two outputs are a regular stereo pair.
 The second two, which say, “Direct” are audio ports that do not include the Leslie effect.
 So if you wanted to use a different Leslie effect plugin, you might use the second pair of output ports rather than the first pair.

 Here is the amazing physically modeled piano, Pianoteq from Modartt